Offers forensic elective for medical students. Contact program director for details.

 Offers forensic elective for residents.
 Contact program director for details.

 One of the first accredited fellowships in the country, this fellowship is accredited by the Accreditation Council for Graduate Medical Education.
-The faculty consists of five board certified forensic psychiatrists and uses resources of the University of South Carolina School of Medicine as well as the South Carolina Department of Mental Health, the South Carolina Department of Corrections, and the National College of District Attorneys.
+The faculty consists of five board certified forensic psychiatrists and uses resources of the University of South Carolina School of Medicine as well as the South Carolina Department of Mental Health, the South Carolina Department of Corrections, and University Specialty Clinics.
 The program is based in the Department of Neuropsychiatry and Behavioral Science at the School of Medicine.

 The didactic curriculum includes four seminars: Landmark Cases, The Psychiatrist in Court, General Topics in Forensic Psychiatry, and Overview of Legal Systems.
 The educational experience is also complemented with monthly Forensic Psychiatry Grand Rounds.